Prameet-26/springboot-gitops/README.md

 - Used declarative Kubernetes manifests instead of manual resource creation.
 - Validated deployments using health checks and application logs.
 - Followed a reproducible deployment workflow suitable for multiple environments.

 ---

-# 🎤 Interview Talking Points

-This project demonstrates practical experience in designing, deploying, and operating Kubernetes workloads using a GitOps workflow.

-Key discussion points for technical interviews include:

-- Designing a GitOps deployment workflow using ArgoCD.
-- Deploying applications on Amazon EKS.
-- Running Kubernetes workloads on AWS Fargate.
-- Packaging applications using Helm Charts.
-- Managing Kubernetes Deployments and Services.
-- Using GitHub as the deployment source of truth.
-- Configuring automatic synchronization with ArgoCD.
-- Troubleshooting Kubernetes scheduling issues.
-- Diagnosing networking and LoadBalancer problems.
-- Managing declarative application deployments.
-- Understanding Kubernetes reconciliation concepts.
-- Working with production-style cloud-native deployment practices.

----